Doctors Note Logo

 Explanation

 When you are having trouble with hard stool, there are several ways to help your body pass the stool safely.
 First, drinking lots of water can make a big difference by softening the stool.
 Warm liquids like herbal tea can also help relax your tummy.
 Adding fiber-rich foods to your meals, like fruits, vegetables, and whole grains, also helps over time by keeping the stool soft.
 In addition to eating a high fiber diet, you can take over-the-counter fiber tablets 1-3 times a day with food, to increase your dietary fiber.
 Over-the-counter stool softeners, such as docusate sodium, work by adding moisture to the stool so it is easier to pass.
 Osmotic laxatives like polyethylene glycol or lactulose draw water into the colon, which can help move things along more smoothly.
 If these are not enough, a mild stimulant laxative (for example, bisacodyl) can be used to trigger the muscles in your intestines.
-If your symptoms persist or worsen, it is important to follow up with a healthcare professional for further advice.
+If your symptoms persist or worsen, you can use our free AI symptom checker to better understand what might be causing your discomfort and whether you should seek professional medical care.

 (References)